Life at Wellington Place at Hartford

 What care options are available?

 We offer assisted living with varying levels of care including helps with activities of daily living (ADLs).
-Our goal is to match the level of care to each individual resident.
+Our goal is to match the level of care to each individual resident and their changing needs.

 How is my level of care determined?